 As mentioned, the hemp that is grown industrially is quite versatile.
-The plant is largely unaffected by low temperatures, and can even withstand frost down to -5°C. In some cases, seeds can effectively germinate in temperatures as low as 1°C. Ideal growing temperatures are between 19-25°C, allowing it to be effectively grown in most countries.
+The plant is largely unaffected by low temperatures, and can even withstand frost down to -5°C, though the plant won’t grow any further after this.
+Ideal growing temperatures are between 19-25°C, allowing it to be effectively grown in most countries.

 Hemp requires around 20-30 inches of rainfall during it’s growing season.
 This can easily be guaranteed with modern irrigation methods and can yield some impressive results indeed.
 With the correct amount of water and soil conditions, plants as tall as 15 feet can be grown!

-Based on CBD oil exports in 2018-19, the top exporting countries are:
+Based on CBD oil exports in 2018-19, the top hemp growing countries are:

 - China - 33.4% of CBD oil exports